Skip to main content

 Dates are tentative and subject to change

-Mid-March through fall 2026
+July 8 through fall

 About the project

-• A three-lane design with center turn lanes and medians at key locations
+• A three-lane design with center turn lanes and medians at key locations to calm traffic and reduce vehicle speeds

 • New paths for people who walk, bike, and roll